Pulse-width modulation: Direct torque control (DTC)

 Direct torque control is a method used to control AC motors.
-It is closely related with the delta modulation (see above).
+It is closely related to the delta modulation (see above).
 Motor torque and magnetic flux are estimated and these are controlled to stay within their hysteresis bands by turning on a new combination of the device's semiconductor switches each time either signal tries to deviate out of its band.

 PWM sampling theorem

-The process of PWM conversion is non-linear and it is generally supposed that low pass filter signal recovery is imperfect for PWM.
+The process of PWM conversion is non-linear, and it is generally supposed that low-pass filter signal recovery is imperfect for PWM.
 The PWM sampling theorem shows that PWM conversion can be perfect:

-Any bandlimited baseband signal whose amplitude is within ±0.637 can be represented by a PWM waveform of unit amplitude (±1).
+Any bandlimited baseband signal whose amplitude is within ±0.637 (2/π) can be represented by a PWM waveform of unit amplitude (±1).
 The number of pulses in the waveform is equal to the number of Nyquist samples and the peak constraint is independent of whether the waveform is two-level or three-level.

 For comparison, the Nyquist–Shannon sampling theorem can be summarized as:

 If you have a signal that is bandlimited to a bandwidth of f_{0} then you can collect all the information there is in that signal by sampling it at discrete times, as long as your sample rate is greater than 2f_{0}.